elsampsa/valkka-core/README.md

 ### Development environment

 If you need more fine-grained control over the build process, create a separate build directory and copy the contents of the directory *tools/build* there.
 Read and edit *run_cmake.bash* and *README_BUILD*.
-Now you can toggle various debug/verbosity switches, define custom location for live555 and ffmpeg, etc.  After creating this custom build, you should run
+Now you can toggle various debug/verbosity switches, define custom location for live555 and ffmpeg, etc.  After creating the custom build, you should run

     source test_env.bash